Budgeting Tips for a Cruise to Tonga

 Save Money on Activities

-Activities can be booked directly through activity providers in Tonga, as well as through activity booking websites like Viator and Tripadvisor, which list a whole array of shore excursions that you’ll find at a hugely cheaper price than what’s being sold onboard.
+Activities can be booked directly through activity providers in Tonga, as well as through activity booking websites like Viator, which list a whole array of shore excursions that you’ll find at a hugely cheaper price than what’s being sold onboard.
 Take a look at the 10 Best Tonga Shore Excursions for ideas of things to do (and where to book them).
+Plus, check out How to Book Tours in Tonga + Get the Best Deals for more tips.

 Free Activities in Tonga

 Similarly in Neiafu, the port town of Vava’u, which is the other cruise port in Tonga, there are a few fun free (and cheap) things to do.
-Just by the main wharf you’ll find the Vava’u Pearl Centre which runs interesting tours for TOP$10!
-Browse the Neiafu Market, or organise your own affordable tour to the ‘Ene’io Botanical Gardens.
+Just by the main wharf, you’ll find the Neiafu Market, or organise your own guided or self-guided tour of the greater island to see the sights!
+Check out Should You Rent a Car or Use a Taxi in Tonga? for your two ways to enjoy affordable sightseeing in Vava’u.

 Do Some Onboard Activities on Port Days